Petition Integrity Analysis

 Bypass A — Pre-existing logged-in accounts: When signing while logged in, signatures are confirmed automatically with no additional verification.
 A WhatsApp campaign directing recipients to sign while logged in — which any repeat petition signer would be — bypasses confirmation entirely.

 Bypass B — Disposable and generated email addresses: Bot scripts generate random email addresses.
 Change.org sends a confirmation email to a non-existent inbox.
 The signature counts in the interim and is only removed if automated systems flag the address pattern — a process Change.org's own documentation describes as "not immediate or perfect."
-Signatures accumulate before removal, which is the precise mechanism visible in the 683→678 cull.
+Signatures accumulate before removal, which is the precise mechanism visible in the 683→678 cull confirmed on Mar 17.

 Vulnerability 3 — No Geographic Verification